ch007m/backstage/README.md

 ```bash
 cd my-backstage && yarn dev
 ```
+**Note**: Set this property if a more recent version of node is installed `yarn config set ignore-engines true`

-Next, build it like the backend image and upload it within your local registry (or kind cluster)
+Next, build the image and upload it within your local registry (or kind cluster)
 ```bash
 yarn add --cwd packages/backend better-sqlite3
 yarn build